PrathmTayade/react-node-mysql/Readme.md

 Note:

-using docker for mysql db
+- using docker for mysql db

-!!! avoided use of envs harcoded values, prefer envs in prod code
+- avoided use of envs harcoded values, prefer envs for prod code

 for frontend implemeted optimistic updates not included notification or messages for each action